Davsan88/guidesAndNotes/aws_practitioner.md

 ### Service Console
 Service consoles are specific sections within the AWS Management Console dedicated to individual AWS services, providing targeted interfaces for managing those services.

+### AWS Account ID
+An AWS Account ID is a unique identifier assigned to each AWS account, used to distinguish resources and users within the AWS environment.